 The most significant benefit resulting from legalizing cannabis would be the regulation of the industry.
 This would mean that the government can give licenses to cannabis farmers, conduct effective oversight of processing and manufacturing methods, and issue quality control measures.
 These steps will ensure that the product is safe for consumers and will push out those companies that do not maintain good manufacturing standards.

 Conforming a new status of legitimacy to the cannabis industry would encourage entrepreneurial activity and start-ups looking to enter the market.
 Post-legalization, companies may be able to obtain extended credit lines and improve their operations to capture the market.
 As a result, there will also be a surge in innovation and technology to improve operations within the cannabis industry.

-Producers and businesses will also have the opportunity to expand their product mix by introducing body-care products and food products.
+Producers and the owners of the CBD shop will also have the opportunity to expand their product mix by introducing body-care products and food products.
 This type of product innovation will serve to reinforce the “normalization” of cannabis-derived products into the mainstream market.
-Furthermore, pharmaceutical companies will now have the incentive to innovate and introduce medicinal products into the market.

 As a result of these factors, many companies may be able to achieve economies of scale, thus enabling them to offer competitive price points for cannabis products.